Alex James (bassist): Personal life

 James's father, Jason, was sales director of a company selling waste compactors and baling machines.
 James married Claire Neate, a music video producer, in April 2003 in Cheltenham.
-They have five children: three boys, Geronimo and twins Artemis and Galileo, and two daughters, Sable and Beatrix.
+They have five children.
 The family live near Kingham in Oxfordshire on a 200-acre (0.81 km2) cheese farm; James is considered by the press to be a member of the Chipping Norton set.

 In his book, James describes a long period of decadent lifestyle.
 To celebrate his birthday in São Paulo one year, he got the tour manager to find him a balthazar of champagne, which he shared with the five prettiest groupies who were at the hotel door.
 James estimated that he spent about 1 million pounds on champagne and cocaine; in 2015, however, he said that this story was not true.
 He mentions a long list of favourite bars, including the Groucho Club and The Colony Room.

 Bournemouth University presented James with an honorary doctorate in November 2010.
 He also received an Honorary Doctorate of Arts from the University of Gloucestershire in November 2013.